Yohannes251/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **8-James_Bond** gives no permissions at all for owner and group and gives all permissions to other users on the file hello **9-John_Doe** give all permission to owner, read and execute permission to group owner and write and execute perimission to other users
-**10-mirror_permissions** sets the mode of the file hello the same as olleh's mode
+**10-mirror_permissions** sets the mode of the file hello the same as olleh's mode **11-directories_permissions** adds execute permissions to all subdirectories in the current directory